LOCKTON ONE

 Under the hood

-Lockton One is an innovative platform currently in development, offering the opportunity to efficiently implement and deploy financial organizations in a regulated environment.
+Lockton One is an innovative platform currently in the testing phase, offering the opportunity to efficiently implement and deploy financial organizations in a regulated environment.

 The project is based on the use of the Ethereum virtual machine, a permissioned approach to consensus, and an operating system that allows the deployment of decentralized applications on top of the administration layer, including embedded smart contracts.